 Solution: It is recommended that you do at least 150 minutes of moderate physical activity per week.

 For example, fast walking, cardio like long jogs, getting that heart rate up and going.

 As well as a minimum of 2 days of strength training to help increase muscle mass (10).

-A good combination workout is the HIIT(high-intensity interval training), this workout is a type of interval training that alternates from short periods of intense anaerobic training with less intense recovery periods.
+A good combination workout is HIIT(high-intensity interval training).
+This workout is a type of interval training that alternates between short periods of intense anaerobic training with less intense recovery periods.

-It has been found to help with a fat loss overall (13).
+It has been found to help with overall fat loss (12).

 Basically, you need to put in the time and work for it and sometimes a personal trainer with a nutritionist can help get you to your goals.

 7 You have an underlying medical condition

 The major medical conditions that affect weight gain are hypothyroidism, diabetes mellitus, PCOS (polycystic ovarian syndrome), and Cushing syndrome (13).